Project

 Actions #4

-Updated by swildner almost 17 years ago
+Updated by swildner over 17 years ago

 Small correction: it's "debug.acpi.disabled" :)